apakhbari/CheatSheets/Monitoring/Prometheus/README.md

 ## Tips & Tricks
 - Prometheus is pull based, prometheus has a push gateway add-on which can be used
+- we have 2 different rules: record rule + alert rule. record rule is like a cache and alert rule is for alerting
+- P8s use HTTP GET for scraping data

 # Classes
 ## Session 1